 Animal Volunteering in Southeast Asia

-Okay.
-You don't have the time or the money to help.
-So, maybe you could at least pay a visit to one of these institutions while visiting Southeast Asia?
+Okay, maybe you don't have the time or the money to help.
+So maybe you could at least pay a visit to one of these institutions while visiting Southeast Asia?

-I wouldn't be able to write this post without mentioning the fragile tarsiers from Philippines (almost extinct), or forget the orangutans (which continue to be decimated by the industries that exploit palm oil and derivatives) in Indonesia and Malaysia.
+I wouldn't be able to write this post without mentioning the fragile tarsiers from the Philippines (almost extinct) or forget the orangutans (which continue to be decimated by the industries that exploit palm oil and derivatives) in Indonesia and Malaysia.

 In an ideal world, everyone should have an opportunity to see animals in nature without interfering with the environment (and without having to go to zoos, of course).

 There is always a lot of skepticism regarding ethical organizations involving animals in developing countries.